jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/Simulation/BloodFlowSimulaiton.md

 This actor inherits from the `CPP_BloodFlowSimulation` class, allowing it to interact with the simulation manager and respond to simulation events.

-> Following sections are depricated we have decided to use the Nanite particles to visualise th blood, I am keeping it here in case you need to know about this plese consult new page that explains how ninite is utilised
+> Following sections are depricated we have decided to use the Niagara particles to visualise the blood, I am keeping it here in case you need to know about this plese, consult new page that explains how niagara is utilised  visit [this page](docs/VirtualAnatomy/ExplorerLevel/BloodSimulation/HowBloodSimulationWorks.md)

 To represent individual blood cells, we created a `CPP_Cell` class.
 This class includes a static mesh to represent the blood cell, which is why we named it `CPP_Cell`.